LVMSFTTest/PT_MLFLOW_PROJECT/README.md

     1. build docker image which calls streamlit app and run

 **4. Create CI/CD actions in Git which run docker image and explain steps**

+**IMPROVISON:**

+      Fetch the latest logged model mlflow under a particular environment instead of giving run_id of best-logged model in streamlit app for both model monitoring and churn prediction - DO EDA and Preprocessing before run best model